/user/index/surname("Johnson",<userID:int>)

 value = 'clear' | data

-For now, the opts prefixing the
+opts prefixing the query can be

 /my/directory("my","tuple")=4000